Shivanikanodia/Resume-Search-System/README.md

 ## PROBLEM:

-- Recruiters often screen hundreds of resumes manually using keyword search, which is slow, inconsistent, biased toward wording rather than meaning
+Recruiters often screen hundreds of resumes manually using keyword search, which is slow and time taking process.
-- This project solves that by: understanding semantic similarity, ranking candidates, not keywords and providing concise AI-generated summaries for decision support.
+This project solves that by understanding semantic similarity, not only keywords, rank them and provides concise AI-generated summaries for recruiter decision support.

 ## GOAL: